Etoposide (Eposin, Etopophos, Vepesid)

-- Liver changes – you are unlikely to notice any symptoms and your liver function will almost certainly go back to normal when treatment is finished.
-You will have regular blood tests to check how well your liver is working
+- Liver changes – you are unlikely to notice any symptoms and your liver function will almost certainly go back to normal when treatment is finished

 - Changes in lung tissue may lead to a cough or breathlessness

-- Kidney changes that are unlikely to cause symptoms – the kidneys will almost certainly go back to normal when treatment is finished, but you will have regular blood tests to check how well your kidneys are working
+- Kidney changes that are unlikely to cause symptoms – the kidneys will almost certainly go back to normal when treatment is finished

 - Difficulty swallowing – let your nurse know if you have this